syenpark/Intro2CSandPy/README.md

 > If there is no integer p such that x*(2**p) is a whole number, then internal representation is always an approximation

 - #### Exhaustive unumeration
 - #### Bisection Search
 	[Bisection Method](https://en.wikipedia.org/wiki/Bisection_method) VS. Binary Search
 - #### Newton-Raphson
+- #### Recursion
+	- Some problems are solved intuitivey and concisely with a recursion approach such as Tower of Hanoi.
+In a technical interview, it is one of common questions to convert interation loops to recursion for interviewees, and vice versa.
+However, iteration loops are usually better for performance reasons.